 For 9 months, you have breathed exactly like your mother.
 Specifically, you shared the same CO2 concentration as your mother …

-Ask yourself several questions: how was your mother’s pregnancy? was she serene and relaxed, or stressed and anxious? did she calmly breathe a normal volume of air or hyperventilate it?
+Ask yourself several questions : how was your mother’s pregnancy ?
+Was she serene and relaxed, or stressed and anxious ?
+Did she calmly breathe a normal volume of air or hyperventilate ?

-By answering these questions, you can know exactly how much stress you have come into the world.
+By answering these questions, you can know exactly with how much stress you have come to the world.

 Some people are fortunate to have a healthy mother with good stress management, these children will be the healthiest and those in better health.

 On the other hand, some people have had an extremely stressed mother, worse an anxious mother, taking drugs or various drugs such as alcohol or cigarettes.